- Our 2020 Season!

-Billye’s performing credits include Broadway, television, and industrials (Annie Riley-David Merrick’s 42nd Street, Canada Dry, Metropolitan Life…).
-Currently, she serves as a Pennsylvania Council on the Arts Artist, directing and choreographing musicals and show choirs for elementary, junior high and high school students.
+Billye’s performing credits include Broadway, television, and industrials (Annie Riley- David Merrick’s 42nd Street, Canada Dry, Metropolitan Life…).
+Currently, she serves as a Pennsylvania Council of the Arts Artist, directing and choreographing musicals and show choirs for elementary, junior high and high school students.
 Billye also conducts musical theatre lectures and motivational workshops for children and educational professionals.
-Billye has directed and choreographed the Stroudsburg Area School District Musical and Show Choirs for 24 years.
+Billye has directed and choreographed the Stroudsburg Area School District Musical and Show Choirs for 24 years, and has served as the Festival Education Manager for the past two years.